jananjahedd/Group-12-LLM/README.md

 ## Group 12

 The repository contains the necessary files to investigate our research involving Large Language Models (LLMs).
-The study involves comparing the performances of the existing models - GPT-4 and Google Gemini - after fine-tuning them with Low Rank Adaptation (LoRA) method on sarcasm detection.
+The study involves comparing the performances of the existing models - BERT and Distilbert - after fine-tuning them with Low Rank Adaptation (LoRA) and prompt engineering method on sarcasm detection.

 ## Dataset Download via Kaggle API